akruis/stackless_historic/Doc/c-api/init.rst

 ============================================

 .. index::
+   single: GIL
    single: global interpreter lock
    single: interpreter lock
    single: lock, interpreter

-The Python interpreter is not fully thread safe.
+The Python interpreter is not fully thread-safe.
 In order to support multi-threaded Python programs, there's a global lock, called the :dfn:`global interpreter lock` or :dfn:`GIL`, that must be held by the current thread before it can safely access Python objects.
 Without the lock, even the simplest